axsh/openvnet/docs/content/installation.md

 initctl start vnet-webapi
 ```

-We use `vnctl` to create the database records subsequent to the above configurations. `vnctl` is Web API client offered by the `openvnet-vnctl` package.
+We use `vnctl` to create the database records subsequent to the above configurations. `vnctl` is a Web API client offered by the `openvnet-vnctl` package.

 Remember the `datapath-id` we set when setting up Open vSwitch?
 Now we're going tell OpenVNet to manage this datapath using vna.